 Even the most beautifully designed retail space can fall flat with poor lighting.
 It’s an easy detail to overlook, but getting it wrong can create a confusing or uninviting atmosphere for shoppers.
 Knowing the common pitfalls is the first step to avoiding them.
 From the type of light you choose to how you maintain it, a few key missteps can make all the difference in how customers perceive your products and your brand.
 By steering clear of these common errors, you can ensure your lighting enhances your displays and contributes to a positive shopping experience.

-Choosing the Wrong Color Temperature
+Avoiding the Wrong Color Temperature

 Color temperature isn't just a technical term; it's the mood-setter for your entire store.
 Measured in Kelvin (K), it determines whether light appears warm (yellowish) or cool (bluish).
 Choosing the wrong one can make products look dull or alter their colors entirely.
 For example, warm lighting creates a cozy, inviting feel perfect for boutiques, while cooler lighting conveys a clean, modern vibe ideal for electronics.
 Not considering your lights' impact on customer moods can directly affect how shoppers perceive your merchandise.
 The goal is to match the color temperature to your brand identity and the products you sell, ensuring everything is seen in its best, most appealing light.

-Forgetting a Maintenance Plan
+Why You Need a Lighting Maintenance Plan

 Installing your lighting is just the beginning.
 Without a solid maintenance plan, you risk inconsistent illumination, burnt-out bulbs, and a less-than-professional appearance.
 In stores with heavy use of older, energy-hungry halogen lamps, lighting maintenance can become a daily task.
 While modern LEDs last much longer, they still require regular cleaning and checks to perform optimally.
 A proactive maintenance schedule prevents disruptions to the shopping experience caused by flickering or failed lights.
 This plan should be part of your overall project management strategy, ensuring your store always looks bright, clean, and welcoming for every customer who walks through the door.